xiaket/314/README.md

-Ansible playbook used to setup a raspberry Pi 4 with raspbian pre-installed.
+Ansible playbook used to setup a raspberry Pi 4 with ubuntu 20.04 LTS pre-installed.

 Before running the script, make sure you had copied your ssh public key over.